 If you love driving through the countryside, you have the option of taking your own car or renting out one for the trip.
-Here is a useful resource you can check out if you opt for the latter.
+Check out a useful resource below if you opt for the latter.

 You can also venture out to nearby cities in the region if you have more time.
-Below are some interesting nearby places you may want to consider:
+Some interesting nearby places you may want to consider are: